dailiang18bb/JAVA/HackerRank_Java/README.md

 # My reminder
 1. pay attention on the scope out the variables.
+2. Every class in java is a subclass of Object.

 # Primitive Data Types